Here are the first two chapters of Vevin Song. Enjoy!

 Remember what the doctor said.
 Take a breath and release the trapped thoughts.

 'The equation?'
-Ruth called out to her.
+Ruth called after her.

 'I'm sure you'll work it out,' Marla shot back.
 She placed her hand on the panel on the wall by the exit, which registered that it was four o'clock and the school day was over.
 On a normal day at the end of a week, the text on the screen would display MISS M HIGHTOWER: MEALS FOR THE WEEKEND CONFIRMED.
 Food was the currency of every cocoon.
 If you didn't work, you didn't eat, and the powers above made sure of that with their logging system for every job in the cocoon.